getpatchwork/patchwork/docs/contributing.md

 All patches should be sent to the [mailing list][pw-ml].
 When doing so, please abide by the [QEMU guidelines][ref-qemu-contrib] on contributing or submitting patches.
 This covers both the initial submission and any follow up to the patches.
-In particulat, please ensure:
+In particular, please ensure:

 * [All tests pass](#testing)
 * Documentation has been updated with new requirements, new script names etc.